Copyright © 2010-2014 True Voice Life Coaching. All Rights Reserved.

 By Roxanne E. Smith--HSPsurvivors.com

 It is my sincere hope, that if you do have a narcissistic parent or other family member, that you find comfort and encouragement from the words and songs here on my website and blog.
-As a survivor myself, I understand the pain and frustration of trying to break free and live a life that is relaxed and anxiety-free, and full of the joy and inner peace that each of us deserve.
+I understand the pain and frustration of trying to break free and live a life that is relaxed and anxiety-free, and full of the joy and inner peace that each of us deserve.
 As highly sensitive souls, we are here to help each other.
 The love you deserve is inside of you–and if you have the courage to go within and explore your feelings, dreams, and desires you will discover a compassion for your wounded inner child and you will begin to heal.
 Then you will gradually discover your true self and your true voice and your true purpose in life.

 Here on my website and blog you will find articles that help you to know how to start journaling as a means to finding your voice and expressing the truth of what happened to you as a child.
 There are also articles to help you to overcome the horrible guilt and shame that so many of us are plagued with when we try to set boundaries or break free from family members or others that try to control us and make us doubt ourselves.
 Take comfort here knowing that you are not alone.
 Join the community of survivors who are beginning to come out of hiding and stand up for their rights to freedom and time alone and the space to heal.